pratikkhot100/Bank-Management-System/README.md

 # 🏦 Bank Management System

+The **Bank Management System** is a secure, scalable, and user-friendly application that simulates real-world banking operations using **Spring Boot**, **Thymeleaf**, and **MySQL**.
+It incorporates **Spring Security** for authentication and authorization, **JWT** for secure token-based communication, and **OAuth2** for third-party login options like Google and GitHub.
+The system provides essential banking features such as deposits, withdrawals, fund transfers, and transaction history, while supporting **role-based access control** for Admin, Employee, and Customer roles.
+Its architecture follows a **layered design** with clear separation between the **Controller**, **Service**, **Repository**, and **Security** layers, making it scalable for future enhancements like multi-currency support and loan management.
+Built with a focus on security, user experience, and real-time functionality, it ensures a seamless and safe experience for both desktop and mobile users.
 A secure, feature-rich, and responsive **Bank Management System** built with modern Java and web technologies.
 This project helps manage banking operations like customer registration, account handling, fund transfers, and user role access with a clean UI and robust backend.

 ---